Cozystack Architecture and Platform Stack

 HAProxy

 HAProxy is an advanced and widely known TCP balancer.
-It continuously checks the availability of services and carefully balance production traffic between them in real time.
+It continuously checks service availability and carefully balances production traffic between them in real time.

 SeaweedFS